Parallax is the Trinity Laban staff and Creative Practice research student showcase series.

 10 December 2015, Institute of Contemporary Arts

-Trinity Laban Conservatoire of Music and Dance will present an evening of new and recent work by current postgraduate students and staff, showcasing a diversity of contemporary interdisciplinary artistic practice, including composition and sonic arts, dance, visual arts and multi-media.
+Trinity Laban Conservatoire of Music and Dance presents an evening of new and recent work by current postgraduate students and staff, showcasing a diversity of contemporary interdisciplinary artistic practice, including composition and sonic arts, dance, visual arts and multi-media.
 The event will encompass multiple interpretations of the related concepts of spatiality and kinetics.

 This project is the 6th in a series of performances whose theme renders the idea of the "parallax" – the separation of two points between which no synthesis or mediation is possible – in artistic practice.